Human Services Technology, Developmental Disabilities, and Addiction and Recovery Studies

 What You Will Learn

-- formulate and evaluate clients' needs based on the available evidence
+- apply critical thinking skills to formulate and evaluate clients' needs based on the available evidence

-- develop a personal philosophy of human services based on current research on best practices
+- develop a personal philosophy of human services based on best practices

 Why Choose Central Piedmont